Chetan-Satone/ShareNews/README.md

 * Koltin - Programming Language used in App.
 * API call - An API call, or API request, is a message sent to a server asking an API to provide a service or information.
 * Volley - Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.
-* Recyler View - To Display data in a list format.
+* Recycler View - To Display data in a list format.

 # ScreenShot